When the chart of accounts becomes the operating language

 Imagine an invoice line that says “Monthly service fee - DPO services”.

 If you rely only on surface wording, the obvious answer is the broad bucket.
 It says “service fee”, so “Service Fees” looks right at first glance.
-But a human reviewer might know that in this client’s chart, the more meaningful destination is “Data Protection & Privacy” because that is how this spend should be reported.
+But an experienced reviewer might know that in this client's chart, the more meaningful destination is “Data Protection & Privacy” because that is how this spend should be reported.

 This is where the chart stops being just a destination and starts becoming instruction.